 Mom and Dad were ready to board the train, “The City of New Orleans” for Memphis.
-Mom felt maybe they’d play “The City of New Orleans” by Willie Nelson as they stepped onto the train.
+Mom felt maybe they’d be piped on board with the song “The City of New Orleans” by Willie Nelson as they stepped onto the train.
 Short of that, mom says she could have sung it for everyone….hope you held off mom, we’ve heard your voice before.

 OK.
 OK…we won’t discuss the man in the raincoat.
 Back to our story.
 There was an upper deck and that’s where mom and dad”s sleeper unit was situated.